 Spent Brewery Grains are malted grains (mostly barley, but also sometimes wheat, oats, and rye) that are used in the process of brewing beer.
-They are high in cellulose, protein, nitrogen, and other nutrients that make good ingredients for garden compost.
+They are high in cellulose, protein, and other nutrients that make good ingredients for garden compost.
 The grains provide food for soil microbes that go to work quickly decomposing the organic matter, which release nutrients for your plants.

 At this time the squares are only available in 12" x 12" sizes.
 We are currently evaluating customer demand for larger sizes.
 Let us know what would work best for you!